-Figure 1: Generalized dimension spectra D_q of simulated species spatial patterns.
+Figure 3: Generalized dimension spectra D_q of simulated species spatial patterns.
 The points are means of 10 repetitions of simulated patterns using a spatial grid of side=512.
 A Logseries or uniform species abundance distribution were used, with 8,64 and 256 species.
 Two forms of generalized dimensions were estimated: DqSRS, from species rank surface D_q^{SRS} and DqSAD, estimated from species abundance distribution D_q^{SAD} .
 Two different spatial patterns were used: Regular, the species are distributed in vertical bands, Randomized the spatial distribution of species was randomized.

-Figure 2: Linear fit from generalized dimension (D_q) estimation showing a range of q from -4 to 4.
-The spatial grid has a side=256 occupied with 8 species with a uniform abundance distribution.
-Two different spatial patterns were used: a) Regular, a regular spatial pattern with species distributed in vertical bands of equal width. b) Randomized, the positions of species in the grid are randomized.
-Two kinds of generalized dimension were estimated: DqSRS corresponds the fit of D_q^{SRS} (see text) and DqSAD is the fit from the estimation of D_q^{SAD} (see text). $Z_q(\epsilon)$ corresponds to the partition function calculated for a box with side ε in the DqSRS case.
-In DqSAD case, ε represent the area of the box used.
+Figure 4: Linear fit from generalized dimension (D_q) estimation from simple species spatial patterns with 64 species and a uniform abundance distribution.
+The spatial grid has a side=256 sites and two different spatial patterns: a) Regular, a regular spatial pattern with species distributed in vertical bands of equal width. b) Randomized, the positions of species in the grid are randomized.
+Two kinds of generalized dimension were estimated: DqSRS corresponds the fit of D_q^{SRS} (see text) and DqSAD is the fit from the estimation of D_q^{SAD} (see text). $Z_q(\epsilon)$ corresponds to the partition function calculated for a box with side ε .

-Figure 3: Linear fit from generalized dimension (D_q) estimation showing a range of q from -4 to 4.
-The spatial grid has a side=256 occupied with 256 species with a uniform abundance distribution.
-Two different spatial patterns were used: a) Regular, a regular spatial pattern with species distributed in vertical bands of equal width. b) Randomized, the positions of species in the grid are randomized.
-Two kinds of generalized dimension were estimated: DqSRS corresponds the fit of D_q^{SRS} (see text) and DqSAD is the fit from the estimation of D_q^{SAD} (see text). $Z_q(\epsilon)$ corresponds to the partition function calculated for a box with side ε in the DqSRS case.
-In DqSAD case, ε represent the area of the box used.
+Figure 5: Linear fit from generalized dimension (D_q) estimation from simple species spatial patterns with 256 species and a uniform abundance distribution.
+The spatial grid has a side=256 sites and two different spatial patterns: a) Regular, a regular spatial pattern with species distributed in vertical bands of equal width. b) Randomized, the positions of species in the grid are randomized.
+Two kinds of generalized dimension were estimated: DqSRS corresponds the fit of D_q^{SRS} (see text) and DqSAD is the fit from the estimation of D_q^{SAD} (see text). $Z_q(\epsilon)$ corresponds to the partition function calculated for a box with side ε .

-Figure 4: Linear fit from generalized dimension (D_q) estimation showing a range of q from -4 to 4.
-The spatial grid has a side=256 occupied with 8 species with a uniform logseries distribution.
-Two different spatial patterns were used: a) Regular, a regular spatial pattern with species distributed in vertical bands of equal width. b) Randomized, the positions of species in the grid are randomized.
-Two kinds of generalized dimension were estimated: DqSRS corresponds the fit of D_q^{SRS} (see text) and DqSAD is the fit from the estimation of D_q^{SAD} (see text). $Z_q(\epsilon)$ corresponds to the partition function calculated for a box with side ε in the DqSRS case.
-In DqSAD case, ε represent the area of the box used.
+Figure 6: Linear fit from generalized dimension (D_q) estimation from simple species spatial patterns with 8 species and a logseries abundance distribution.
+The spatial grid has a side=256 sites and two different spatial patterns: a) Regular, a regular spatial pattern with species distributed in vertical bands of equal width. b) Randomized, the positions of species in the grid are randomized.
+Two kinds of generalized dimension were estimated: DqSRS corresponds the fit of D_q^{SRS} (see text) and DqSAD is the fit from the estimation of D_q^{SAD} (see text). $Z_q(\epsilon)$ corresponds to the partition function calculated for a box with side ε .

-Figure 5: Linear fit from generalized dimension (D_q) estimation showing a range of q from -4 to 4.
-The spatial grid has a side=256 occupied with 64 species with a uniform logseries distribution.
-Two different spatial patterns were used: a) Regular, a regular spatial pattern with species distributed in vertical bands of equal width. b) Randomized, the positions of species in the grid are randomized.
-Two kinds of generalized dimension were estimated: DqSRS corresponds the fit of D_q^{SRS} (see text) and DqSAD is the fit from the estimation of D_q^{SAD} (see text). $Z_q(\epsilon)$ corresponds to the partition function calculated for a box with side ε in the DqSRS case.
-In DqSAD case, ε represent the area of the box used.
+Figure 7: Linear fit from generalized dimension (D_q) estimation from simple species spatial patterns with 64 species and a logseries abundance distribution.
+The spatial grid has a side=256 sites and two different spatial patterns: a) Regular, a regular spatial pattern with species distributed in vertical bands of equal width. b) Randomized, the positions of species in the grid are randomized.
+Two kinds of generalized dimension were estimated: DqSRS corresponds the fit of D_q^{SRS} (see text) and DqSAD is the fit from the estimation of D_q^{SAD} (see text). $Z_q(\epsilon)$ corresponds to the partition function calculated for a box with side ε .